hydephp/develop/docs/creating-content/documentation-pages.md

 ### Hiding pages from indexing

 If you have a large page on your documentation site, like a changelog, you may want to hide it from the search index.
 You can do this by adding the page identifier to the `exclude_from_search` array in the `docs` config, similar to how navigation menu items are hidden.
-The page will still be accessible as normal but will be added to the search index JSON file.
+The page will still be accessible as normal but will not be added to the search index JSON file.

 ```php
 // filepath: config/docs.php